cboone/hypsometric-press/roman-capitals/cil-xiv-2104/README.markdown

 ### About the meaning.

 If Aurelio Aphrodisius was a _procurator a rationibus_ under Augustus, how could he have been both a freedman and an eques?

+## The project.

+This is part of the Hypsometric Press series of investigations into the history of type.
+It is the work of [Christopher Boone][], and all of its components are copyrighted by Christopher Boone, unless otherwise noted.

 [Alphabet]: http://books.google.com/books?id=yVlQAAAAMAAJ "Read about *The Alphabet and the Elements of Lettering* on Google Books."